internaut/voronoized-musicvideo/README.md

 July 2018, Markus Konrad (post at mkonrad dot net)

-A synthesized music video of the piece ["Fortschritt" from kiriloff](https://kiriloff.bandcamp.com/) programed in Python.
+A synthesized music video of the piece ["Fortschritt" from kiriloff](https://kiriloff.bandcamp.com/) programmed in Python.
 It uses [aubio](https://aubio.org/) for *[onset detection](https://en.wikipedia.org/wiki/Onset_(audio))* in the audio signal.
 Input video clips are alienated by drawing [Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram) derived from a sample of feature points from a [binarized frame](https://en.wikipedia.org/wiki/Binary_image) of the input clip.
 Video rendering is done with [MoviePy](https://zulko.github.io/moviepy/) and synthetic frame generation uses [Gizeh](https://github.com/Zulko/gizeh) and [cairocffi](https://cairocffi.readthedocs.io/en/stable/).
 See "Further explanation" section.

 See the [final result at YouTube]().